Chris Owings Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in MLB.
+- The Giants pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.

-- The Giants have a 4.15 team ERA that ranks 14th across all league pitching staffs.
+- The Giants' 4.09 team ERA ranks 12th across all MLB pitching staffs.

-- The Giants rank 18th in baseball in home runs surrendered (63 total, 1.2 per game).
+- Giants pitchers combine to give up 64 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Brebbia (2-0 with a 3.68 ERA and 31 strikeouts in 22 2/3 innings pitched) gets the start for the Giants, his fourth of the season.
+- The Giants will send Wood (1-0) to the mound for his seventh start of the season.
+He is 1-0 with a 3.51 ERA and 26 strikeouts through 25 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.